-I knit the first section of the Winter Leaves shawl watching a very interesting Canadian tv series called Bomb Girls
+I knit the first section of the Winter Leaves shawl watching a very interesting Canadian tv series called Bomb Girls.

 The setting of the series is Toronto, Ontario, Canada in 1942.
 Because Canada is part of the British Empire, it has already entered the war.
 Male workers are in short supply, so women from all walks of life go to work in the munitions factories.
 Women working for a wage on factory floors are still viewed suspiciously here and to their male counterparts they are mostly sex objects and second class citizens.
 One of the main characters, a rich girl, discovers that in some ways she has less freedom than her blue-collar colleagues in the factory.
 My mother was ten that year and this is a decade that helped shaped her life.
 I found it fascinating and it triggered a marathon knitting session.